harshiit112/harshiit112/README.md

 - 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me hv702383@gmail.com
 - 😄 Pronouns:
-- ⚡ Fun fact: I'am enjoy play games and reading books
+- ⚡ Fun fact: I'm enjoy play games and reading books

 <!---
 harshiit112/harshiit112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.